Innopolis-Robotics-Society/the_blimp_swp/reports/week5/README.md

 ## Architecture Summary

-We documented the system architecture with three views:
+The system architecture is documented using three complementary views:

-- **Static view:** [component diagram](https://github.com/Innopolis-Robotics-Society/the_blimp_swp/blob/week5/docs/architecture/static-view/static-view.png) showing system structure
+- **Static view (component diagram):** ../../docs/architecture/static-view/static-view.png — describes the main software components and their relationships.
-- **Dynamic view:** [sequence diagram](https://github.com/Innopolis-Robotics-Society/the_blimp_swp/blob/week5/docs/architecture/dynamic-view/dynamic-view.png) for mission upload
+- **Dynamic view (sequence diagram):** ../../docs/architecture/dynamic-view/dynamic-view.png — illustrates the mission upload workflow and interactions between system components.
-- **Deployment view:** [deployment diagram](https://github.com/Innopolis-Robotics-Society/the_blimp_swp/blob/week5/docs/architecture/deployment-view/deployment-view.png) for local and hardware setups
+- **Deployment view (deployment diagram):** ../../docs/architecture/deployment-view/deployment-view.png — shows how the backend, SITL, and QGroundControl are deployed and communicate.

+The complete architecture documentation is available in [Architecture Documentation](../../docs/architecture/README.md), together with the corresponding Architecture Decision Records (ADRs).

 ## Testing and CI Status
 - Tests pass in CI.